mindungil/mindungil.github.io/content/ko/study/algorithm/index.md

 date: '2024-09-30'

 # Summary.
 An optional shortened abstract.
-summary:  알고리즘을 공부하고 있습니다.
+summary:  AI 공부.

 tags:
-  - Algorithm
+  - AI
-  - C++
+  - ML

 # Display this page in the Featured widget?
 featured: true